gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 `
 ```

-The root element needs relative positioning so we can position the popover underneath it.
+The root element needs relative positioning so you can position the popover underneath it.

 ```jsx:title=src/components/search/styled-search-box.js
 import styled, { css } from "styled-components"